MicrosoftDocs/patterns-practices/patterns-practices/guide/6-advanced-mvvm-scenarios-using-the-prism-library-5.0-for-wpf.md

   </ListBox>
 ```

+> [!NOTE]
-**Note:** WPF controls that support commands allow you to declaratively hook up a control to a command.
+> WPF controls that support commands allow you to declaratively hook up a control to a command.
 These controls will invoke the specified command when the user interacts with the control in a specific way.
 For example, for a **Button** control, the command will be invoked when the user clicks the button.
 This event associated with the command is fixed and cannot be changed.<br />
 Behaviors also allow you to hook up a control to a command in a declarative fashion.
 However, behaviors can be associated with a range of events raised by the control, and they can be used to conditionally invoke an associated command object or a command method in the view model.
 In other words, behaviors can address many of the same scenarios as command-enabled controls, and they may provide a greater degree of flexibility and control.<br />
 You will need to choose when to use command-enabled controls and when to use behaviors, as well as which kind of behavior to use.
 If you prefer to use a single mechanism to associate controls in the view with functionality in the view model or for consistency, you might consider using behaviors, even for controls that inherently support commands.<br />
 If you only need to use command-enabled controls to invoke commands on the view model, and if you are happy with the default events to invoke the command, behaviors may not be required.
 Similarly, if your developers or UI designers will not be using Blend for Visual Studio 2013, you may favor command-enabled controls (or custom attached behaviors) because of the additional syntax required for Blend behaviors.